spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 {% info_block infoBox "DNS propagation" %}

-After pointing the domain name to your Spryker project, some of your customers may still see your old project due to DNS propagation.
-So, keep it live for up to 72 hours after the migration.
+After pointing the domain name to your Spryker project, some of your customers may still see your old project until the DNS propagation is completed.
+So, keep it live for at least 72 hours after the migration.

 {% endinfo_block %}

 ### Application

-- Upgrade your project's code to match the latest Demo Shop release, or at minimum, upgrade to a release that fully supports the Docker SDK.
+- Upgrade your project's code to match the [latest Demo Shop release](https://docs.spryker.com/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes.html), or at minimum, upgrade to a release that fully supports the Docker SDK (202009.0 and higher).
 - Update `spryker/twig` to version 3.15.2 or later because this version and the later ones have important stability improvements over version 3.15.1.
 - Migrate the project's database to MariaDB if you don't use it already.
 - Split up your project's Zed endpoints as outlined in [Integrating separate endpoint bootstraps](/docs/scos/dev/technical-enhancement-integration-guides/integrating-separate-endpoint-bootstraps.html) guide.